elsom25/jcmcginnis-2022/README.md

 # jcmcginnis-2022

-2022 edition of my personal website (and soon blog!)
+2022 edition of my personal website and blog!